quantop-dungeon/HybridPulser/README.md

 # A myRIO-based TTL pulse generator with a python interface.

-The generator operates as a pseudocklock - it defines pulses using sequences of channel state transitions rather than their states at every clock cycle.
-In this way, the generator can produce long pulses timed with the resolution limited by the frequency of the FPGA clock, which is 100 MHz in the current version.
+The generator operates as a pseudoclock - it defines pulses using sequences of channel state transitions rather than their states at every clock cycle.
+In this way, the generator can produce long pulses timed with a resolution limited by the frequency of the FPGA clock, which is 100 MHz in the current version.

 The repository consists of two parts:
  * A LabVIEW FPGA project for a National Instruments myRIO-1900 board that implements a programmable TTL pulse generator.
 The generator is a state machine defined within the FPGA that reads instructions from the memory and updates the outputs accordingly.
 Sets of instructions have to be transferred to the FPGA from a host PC.
  * `riopulse` - a python package that implements a high-level interface to the pulse generator.
 It uses [nifpga API](https://nifpga-python.readthedocs.io/) for communication with the hardware.

-FPGA bitfiles are installed with the python package and need to be loaded to the board on the first run as described below.
+An FPGA bitfile is installed with the python package and needs to be loaded to the board on the first run as described in the usage section below.

 ## Limitations
 * 10 ns time resolution.